- How To Stop Your Blog Becoming Boring

 Follow them on social media and share their posts

-Get on social media and share their posts, their blogs, their tour dates, etc to help drum up a bit of publicity for them.
+Writers helping writers also involves getting on social media.
+Share their posts, their blogs, their tour dates, etc to help drum up a bit of publicity for them.

 Leave them reviews

 If you liked their work, tell them about it.
-Reviews can make all the difference to an author, not only showing other potential readers that they are worth reading but also giving an often much-needed confidence boost.
+Reviews can make all the difference to an author.
+It not only shows other potential readers that they are worth reading but also gives an often much-needed confidence boost.
 So take the time out of your day to leave a kind review.

 Share your wisdom